 - You’ve had an exhilarating day of drive today- why not celebrate it with a nice meal and few drinks?

 - Besides stocking up on snacks, waking up early next day will enable you explore the jewels of Grand Teton NP with no crowds.
 It is literally a 20 minute drive away!

 We stayed at Ranch Inn in Jackson and would rate it very fair for the price.
-Besides the location and free parking space in the heart of town, the staff was very friendly (hell, I also befriended the server in the breakfast area who was from Slovenia on a summer gig.
+Besides the location and free parking space in the heart of town, the staff was very friendly (So much so that I also befriended the server in the breakfast area who was from Slovenia on a summer gig.
 We’re friends on Instagram now).
 Normally I am an early riser but Supriya is not.
 But on this trip, she was up and pushing me to get in the car before sunrise.
 So next morning (and every morning thereafter in Yellowstone), we were driving around to the scenic spots or trails before the 10 AM crowd barged in.
-In this case, we drove to the most photographed places in Grand Teton, only to find company of few like-minded travelers with their tripods set up.
+In this case, we drove to the most photographed places in Grand Teton, only to find the company of a few like-minded travelers with their tripods set up.
 It is also the best chance to view elusive wildlife, though we were not lucky that day.
-However it was great to breathe in the crisp mountain air.
+However, it was great to breathe in the crisp mountain air.

-We got back in time for the breakfast at the motel, packed up and followed our route to the South Yellowstone entrance.
-Our Yellowstone journey continued there on.
+We got back in time for the breakfast at the motel, packed up, and followed our route to the South Yellowstone entrance.
+Our Yellowstone journey continued thereon.

-Pro-tip: walk to Persephone Bakery to have a coffee or grab something to go!
+Pro-tip: Walk to Persephone Bakery to have a coffee or grab something to go!
 It is clearly a local’s favorite.